rafiaqila/Dashboard-Creation/London Bike Sharing/README.md

 ## Data Preprocessing
 Before visualization, the raw dataset was cleaned and prepared in a Jupyter Notebook (data_cleaning.ipynb).
 Key steps included:
 - Renaming columns
-- Transforming column data types
+- Transforming few column data types

 The resulting clean dataset was exported and imported into Tableau for visualization.